MeesJ/roblox-scripts/README.md

 It's simple as that!
 There's no need to give credits (unless told otherwise), but feel free to leave a reference to my [Roblox profile](https://www.roblox.com/users/33491692/profile) and/or this repository.

 ## Troubleshooting
-Please answer these questions for yourself to make sure it's not you:
+Please answer these questions for yourself to make sure it's not just you:

  - Did you follow all instructions given inside of the script and/or the README file in the folder where you found it?
  - Did you paste the script in the place where it should belong?